Accommodation in Nigeria

 Expats who are lucky enough to secure the kind of accommodation found in Lagos’s luxurious Victoria Island and Ikoyi areas, or in Abuja’s Maitama or Mississippi districts, will find that security threats are kept at bay by adequate precautionary measures.
 However, they may also find that life in these areas can feel particularly isolated.
 On that same note, though, some expats take solace in the camaraderie that a tight-knit, insular expat community can provide.

-Some issues can’t be avoided, regardless of where in Nigeria one lives – most notably, Nigeria’s incredibly temperamental power supply.
-Boreholes and generators are a must; otherwise, residents can look forward to regular blackouts with little or no warning.
+Some issues can’t be avoided, regardless of where in Nigeria one lives – most notably, Nigeria’s incredibly temperamental power and limited water supplies.
+Boreholes and generators are a must; otherwise, residents can look forward to regular blackouts or water shortages with little or no warning.